All Episodes

 Yes, they are.

-And I'm heading to Waco or W or uh Crawford, excuse me, tomorrow, and I will have a thing set up for uh the foundation that I've set up for my son and all of our fallen brothers and sisters of my son.
+And I will have a thing set up for the foundation that I've set up for my son and all of our fallen brothers and sisters of my son.

-We have our goal is to put a memorial in the hometown of every soldier that we've lost in our war against terror.
+We have, our goal is to put a memorial in the hometown of every soldier that we've lost in our war against terror.

-And this is just it's ridiculous.
+And this is just ridiculous.

 This is stupid.

-I mean, I don't I think Yeah, and you know what's by the way, you know what's going to be said about you just want to warn you, Greg.
+Yeah, and you know what's, by the way, you know what's going to be said about, I just want to warn you, Greg, you know what's going to be said about you?

 They're not going to believe for a moment that what you're doing is to truly erect memorials for great Americans who have joined the armed forces and gone over to defend the country and to defend and protect it at the same time.